Buddy Rich’s 1970s Tonight Show Drum Set.

 The serial numbers on the set indicate the set was made in 1974.
 There are no mufflers on the 13×9 rack tom and one of the 16×16 floor toms.
 Slingerland drums from this era would come fitted with a muffler as standard equipment.
 Sets made for Rich did not have mufflers.
 The most identifiable element of this set is the bass drum head with Rich’s “BR” crest logo.
 Rich had many such logo heads each with slight variations.
 The specific logo head on this set can be seen in several videos between 1974 and 1977.
 Rich signed the logo head in February of 1986 after a performance at Lewis-Palmer High School in Colorado Springs, Colorado.

 Several items in the videos do not match the set as it is today.
 In all of the videos Rich is playing a matching White Marine Pearl snare.
 The set now has a chrome snare.
 In the 1974 video we can see that the canister throne and the second floor tom are different than those on the set today.
-All of the hardware, with the exception of the 3 shell mounted cymbal stands do not match those seen in the videos.
+All of the hardware does not match those seen in the videos.

-I can realistically conclude that based on the serial #s and what can be seen in the videos that the 24×14 bass drum, 13×9 rack tom, one of the 16×16 floor toms and the 3 shell mounted cymbal stands are the same drums and stands seen in the videos.
-The second floor tom, snare drum, canister throne and other hardware are not.
+I can realistically conclude that based on the serial #s and what can be seen in the videos that the 24×14 bass drum, 13×9 rack tom, one of the 16×16 floor toms are the same drums seen in the videos.
+The second floor tom, snare drum, canister throne and hardware are not.
 Whether or not the later items were ever used by Rich is impossible to say.
 In the letters that Phil Hulsey wrote he confirms that the set was in fact used by Buddy Rich but does not list any specifics about the set other than the color.

 The set is in excellent condition and includes everything shown in the photos.
 This extremely rare and well preserved drum set is not only a prized collectable that belonged to the man who most people would consider to be the greatest drummer of all time, but is also of The Tonight Show with Johnny Carson, a show that is considered to be one of the most popular and influential shows in the history of television.